MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-finding-data.md

 ---
-title: Finding Data and Objects in the Operations Manager Consoles
+title: Find Data and Objects in the Operations Manager Consoles
 description: This article describes how to filter monitoring data in the Operations Manager Operations console to see data based on your specific criteria.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika